Edmonton City Council

+Voters were given the opportunity to vote on specific laws and measures at various times in Edmonton's history, through holding of plebiscites.
+Also ratepayers (property owners) voted on money proposals in the early years.

 Councils

+Since 2025

+In 2025, the city adopted municipal political parties.

-Since 2021
+From 2021 until 2025

 In 2021, the twelve ward boundaries were modified and given indigenous names in place of numbers.

 From 2010 until 2021

-In 2010, Edmonton adopted a ward system in which one councillor was elected from each of twelve wards.
+In 2010, Edmonton adopted a ward system in which one councillor was elected from each of twelve wards through first past the post.
+(This was the first time in the history of Edmonton that councillors were elected one by one through first past the post.)

-The mayor was elected from the city at-large.
+The mayor was elected from the city at-large through first past the post.

 In 2010, council was elected to serve three years.
 In 2013 and 2017 they were elected to serve for four years.

 From 1980 until 2010

-In 1980, Edmonton adopted a ward system in which two councillors (aldermen until 1995) were elected from each of six wards.
-These wards were more organic than the previous four-ward system.
+In 1980, Edmonton adopted a ward system in which two councillors (aldermen until 1995) were elected from each of six wards through Plurality block voting.
+These wards were more organic (based on natural boundaries and divisions within the city) than the previous four-ward system.

-The mayor was elected at-large.
+The mayor was elected at-large through first past the post.
 Those elected served for three years.

 From 1971 until 1980

-In 1971, Edmonton adopted a ward system in which three aldermen would be elected from each of four wards.
+In 1971, Edmonton adopted a ward system in which three aldermen were elected from each of four wards through Plurality block voting.
 Each ward was a north–south slice of the city so each contained territories on both sides of the river.

+Mayor was elected through first past the post.

 Still the mayor and the councillors were to serve for three years.

 1968

 The 1968 Edmonton city election was different from the one before and the one after.
 Like the 1966 election the mayor and all the city councillors were up for election, councillors elected at large through Block Voting.
+Mayor elected through first past the post.

-But unlike 1968 they were to serve for three years.
+Unlike 1968 they were to serve for three years.

 In 1968 Alberta's legislation had been changed to require elections every three years in all of the province's municipalities.